 The Role of Diet and Lifestyle in Managing Multiple Sclerosis

-Along with medical treatment, changes in your diet, exercise and daily routines can help slow or stop the progression of MS and prevent disability.
+Changes in diet, exercise and daily routines can help slow or stop progression of MS and prevent disability

 A young woman considers a vegetable she has picked out in the produce aisle of a grocery store.